ycbrian/YelpCamp/README.md

 ```sh
 "node app.js"
 ```
-4.(optional) Set your remote online server for production and push the website on it
+4. (optional) Set your remote online server for production and push the website on it